 By donating your time and talent ‐ see the Volunteer link on the main page.
 Together we make a real difference in our community.

-EMOTS is an acronym for Estuary Medical Outpatient Transportation Service, and is available due to the generosity of Stan Greimann.
+EMOTS is an acronym for Estuary Medical Outpatient Transportation Service.
 Transportation is available to those aged 60 or better, living within the 9‐Town Estuary Region, going to medical appointments.

 Call 860‐388‐1611, extension 217.

 Call Senior Resources at 800‐690‐6998 for assistance with Connpace or Medicare.
 Information is also available on the Senior Resources website,www.seniorresourcesec.org.
-A C.H.O.I.C.E.S.
-Counselor is onsite at the Estuary on Thursdays, by appointment.
-Assistance with Medicare, Medicaid and Social Security is available.
-Please call 860‐388‐1611, x202 for an appointment.
+The Estuary also has a certified Medicare Specialist available every month to assist you with questions regarding Medicare, Medigap, and Medicare Advantage.
+Please call 203-453-0003 to make an appointment with Carlos.

 Call 860‐388‐1611, extension 211.